skingry/chef/README.md

 [Transmission](https://www.transmissionbt.com/) is a web based BitTorrent client.

+###**Other Applications:**

-Other applications used are: [nginx](https://www.nginx.com/) as a reverse web proxy, [Certbot](https://github.com/certbot/certbot) to provide signed SSL certificates for the nginx reverse proxy, and [netatalk](http://netatalk.sourceforge.net/) as a LAN based file sharing server.
+[Nginx](https://www.nginx.com/) as the reverse web proxy for the web applications.

+[Certbot](https://github.com/certbot/certbot) to provide signed SSL certificates for the reverse proxy.

+[Netatalk](http://netatalk.sourceforge.net/) as the LAN based file sharing server.

+[Plex Cleaner](https://github.com/ngovil21/Plex-Cleaner) is a Python script for automatic purging of consumed media on a Plex Media Server.

 ## Overview of Development Components
 ***